November 11th

 When hunger overwhelms, taste and nourishment lose meaning.
 Time and decency hold no place in his mind; he’ll eat anything, anywhere, just to silence the pangs of his stomach.

-On the contrary, one who thirsts endlessly for knowledge forsakes sleep and comfort, tirelessly pursuing an ever-expanding horizon of goals.
+On the contrary, one who thirsts endlessly for knowledge forsakes sleep and comfort, tirelessly pursuing his ever-expanding horizon of goals.
 His mind, driven by an insatiable desire to learn, knows no rest.
-He compromises his sleep and comforts to gain what his heart desires - knowledge.
+He compromises his sleep and comforts to gain what his heart desires—knowledge.

 Importantly, the heart of all pursuits should be human dignity.
 No goal is worth a trade of self-respect.
 Dignity does not stem from how others regard us but from how steadfastly we honor ourselves, even in the most trying of times.